ocaml/ocaml.org/data/tutorials/platform/bp_03_run_executables_and_tests.md

 ## Building the Project When Files Changes

-The `dune exec <executable_path>.exe` can take some time to compile a project when multiple files are involved.
-It can be beneficial to have a process that recompiles files as soon as they are changed.
-Then after the last saved file, it is possible that it remains only a last file to compile or just the linking process of all files and libraries.
+If you want to automatically recompile your project, as soon as a file changes, use the `dune build` command.
+It speeds up the process when many files are involved.

-The command `dune build --watch` overwatches for things that need to be compiled.
-It waits for a file modification that triggers the compilation of needed modules.
+The command `dune build --watch` waits for file modifications and triggers the compilation of relevant modules.

-However, Dune locks the build directory, then it is not possible to launch two Dune commands at the same time.
-The `dune build --watch` has to be stopped (typing Ctrl-C) before launching the application.
-Or we can launch the application without the help of Dune by typing `_build\default\<executable_path>.exe`.
+However, `dune build --watch` locks the build directory.
+Thus it is not possible to launch `dune build` again, both would be concurrent.
+The `dune build --watch` has to be stopped (typing `Ctrl-C`) before launching the second compilation.

+You also need to stop `dune build --watch` to launch the executable through `dune exec`.
+Regardless, the application can be launched without the help of Dune by running `_build\default\<executable_path>.exe`.

 ## Running Tests